dmz44/Robotics_Assignment_1/README.md

 ## Part D: Parameter Investigation

-This section demonstrates that you have explored the configuration files and understand how tuning parameters can affect robot behavior.
+This final section demonstrates that you have explored the configuration files and understand how tuning parameters can affect robot behavior.

 - Choose a Parameter: Select one parameter from either the SLAM configuration (turtlebot3.lua) or the Navigation2 configuration (turtlebot3.yaml).
 Note: Exact Lua and YAML file names are different.
 - Modify It: Change its value significantly (e.g., double or halve the default value).